inosms/telebotlog/README.md

 # telelog
-a simple command for redirecting output from any command to your telegram account.
+a simple command for redirecting output from any command via telegram supporting multiple receivers.

 Each time `telelog` reads a `\n` a new message is sent.